Restoration & Repair of Classic cedar/canvas canoes and small boats

 The rot and insect resistant wood is usually used for products in contact with water or soil, fencing, posts, saunas, and also cabin logs and boats (especially canoes).

-Owned by David and Kathy Satter in the beautiful Northwest corner of New Jersey surounded by lakes and streams, you can still have your canoe or small boat repaired.
+Owned by David and Kathy Satter in the beautiful Northwest corner of New Jersey surrounded by lakes and streams, you can still have your canoe or small boat repaired.
+We're a small family owned company and take pride in our work and paying attention to detail.
 If you're dreaming of fixing up your grandfather's canoe or just brightening up the varnish on your current boat call us for a free estimate and to discuss the possibilities.

 I hope this e-mail finds you well.
 I just wanted to thank you again for the beautiful work you did on our boat this past year: we sailed her a lot during the summer and fall and she turned quite a few heads wherever we went!
 The children had a wonderful time and are getting addicted to sailing (my original plan worked out well!) and we shared some great moments with friends and family.